sidshukla28/VocalizeNews/README.md

 News by Sources :
 Try saying : I want news from CNN.
 Latest News :
-Try saying : I want latest news.
+Try saying : Give me the latest news.

 This web application was built with ReactJs technology.